ender7103/TT_DAPLL130/README.md

 The design combines an analog PLL core with digital calibration and control logic to improve startup reliability and support programmable clock generation.

-## What is Tiny Tapeout?

-Tiny Tapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip.

-To learn more and get started, visit https://tinytapeout.com.

 ## Key Features